-- A. A Referral Information and List of Relatives (Confidential) [form SDSC PR-020] must be filed with the Petition for Appointment of Probate Conservator.
-An updated Referral Information and List of Relatives must be filed with each accounting or subsequent petition following the establishment of a conservatorship. - B. No Order Appointing Court Investigator is required because the court has made a general order appointing the court investigators for all cases. - C. If it is alleged that the petitioning or nominating proposed conservatee will attend the hearing, but before the hearing becomes unable or unwilling to attend, the petition must be supplemented and Counsel must notify the business office to alert the court of the need for an investigation.
-If this is not accomplished at least 10 days before the hearing date, a continuance ordinarily will be required. - D. Petitioner must cooperate with the Court Investigator in the preparation of a Court Investigator's Report and must use all reasonable efforts to timely provide appropriate information as requested by the Court Investigator, to include making the proposed conservatee available to be interviewed by the Court Investigator. - E. When an investigator's report or report of the court-appointed attorney for the conservatee is mailed to counsel and/or the conservator subsequent to the establishment of the conservatorship, the conservator must promptly file a report responsive to the concerns addressed by the investigator or court-appointed attorney. - F. Allegations of abuse that may result in harm to the conservatee if disclosed shall be submitted to the court in a confidential attachment to the Court Investigator's report and will be released to parties and/or counsel only upon court order.
+A. A Referral Information and List of Relatives (Confidential) [form SDSC PR-020] must be filed with the Petition for Appointment of Probate Conservator.
+An updated Referral Information and List of Relatives must be filed with each accounting or subsequent petition following the establishment of a conservatorship.

+B. No Order Appointing Court Investigator is required because the court has made a general order appointing the court investigators for all cases.

+C. If it is alleged that the petitioning or nominating proposed conservatee will attend the hearing, but before the hearing becomes unable or unwilling to attend, the petition must be supplemented and Counsel must notify the business office to alert the court of the need for an investigation.
+If this is not accomplished at least 10 days before the hearing date, a continuance ordinarily will be required.

+D. Petitioner must cooperate with the Court Investigator in the preparation of a Court Investigator's Report and must use all reasonable efforts to timely provide appropriate information as requested by the Court Investigator, to include making the proposed conservate available to be interviewed by the Court Investigator.

+E. When an investigator's report or report of the court-appointed attorney for the conservate is mailed to counsel and/or the conservator subsequent to the establishment of the conservatorship, the conservator must promptly file a report responsive to the concerns addressed by the investigator or court- appointed attorney.

+F. Allegations of abuse that may result in harm to the conservatee if disclosed shall be submitted to the court in a confidential attachment to the Court Investigator's report and will be released to parties and/or counsel only upon court order.

+G. Subpoena Process.
+As employees of the Superior Court, witness subpoenas for Court Investigators are governed by Government Code sections 68097.1 and 68097.2, including the subpoenaing party's obligation for all statutory fees and salary reimbursements.

+1. The subpoena must be served at least 10 calendar days before the hearing along with the required fee deposit.
+If a completed and signed proof of service for the subpoena is not provided at the time of initial service, then the subpoenaing party must submit a completed and signed proof of service within 24 hours of service of the subpoena.

+2. If the investigator's appearance will no longer be required, the subpoenaing party must notify the probate business office at their earliest convenience.

 (Adopted 1/1/1990; Rev. 1/1/1991; Rev. 7/1/1991; Rev. 7/1/1995; Rev. 7/1/1996; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
 1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2012; Rev. 1/1/2013; Renum.
-1/1/2014; Rev. 1/1/2015; Rev. 1/1/2017; Rev. 1/1/2019; Rev. 1/1/2020)
+1/1/2014; Rev. 1/1/2015; Rev. 1/1/2017; Rev. 1/1/2019; Rev. 1/1/2020; Rev. 1/1/2024)